yt-dlp/yt-dlp/README.md

                                      --write-description etc. (default)
     --no-write-playlist-metafiles    Do not write playlist metadata when using --write-info-json, --write-description etc.
+    --clean-infojson                 Remove some private fields such as filenames from the infojson.
+Note that it could still contain some personal
+                                     information (default)
-    --get-comments                   Retrieve video comments to be placed in the .info.json file.
+    --no-clean-infojson              Write all fields to the infojson --get-comments                   Retrieve video comments to be placed in the .info.json file.
 The comments are fetched
                                      even without this option if the extraction